 In May 2012, the Myanmar Central Bank (MCB) signed a Memorandum of Understanding (MOU) with the Tokyo Stock Exchange Group Inc. (TSE) and Daiwa Institute of Research Ltd. to coordinate efforts toward establishing a securities exchange and supporting the cultivation of capital markets in Myanmar.
 The Yangon Stock Exchange (YSX) was officially opened on 9th December 2015 and on 25th March 2016 First Myanmar Investments Limited (FMI) became the first traded stock on the new exchange.
 Myanmar Thilawa SEZ Holdings Public Ltd was listed on 20th May 2016, Myanmar Citizens Bank on 26th August 2016, and First Private Bank Limited on 20th January 2017.
 It is expected that at least two stocks will be listed in 2017.

-The following companies are expected to list in 2017:
+The following companies are expected to list in 2017 or 2018:

 Great Hor Kham Public, Website: http://www.greathorkham.com/